-This deliverable presents the first results of Task 3.2 Integrated Digital Factory Models.
-It aims to describe and analyse the current status of COMPOSITION Digital Factory Model (DFM).
-More precisely, in this report both the implemented DFM schema and the developed current version of the DFM Web API are described.
+This deliverable presents the results of Task 3.2 Integrated Digital Factory Models and it is the second and final version of D3.2 Digital Factory Model I (M15).
+It aims to describe and analyse the implemented COMPOSITION Digital Factory Model (DFM).
+More precisely, in this report both the implemented DFM schema and the developed DFM Web API are described.
 The DFM design and the work has done in Task 3.2 is driven by COMPOSITION project use cases, requirements and WP3-Manufacturing Modelling and Simulation activities.

-Information related to manufacturing systems, available factory processes, factory resources and real time events from the shop floor should be available to many COMPOSITION components.
+Information related to manufacturing systems, available factory processes, factory resources and real time events from the analytics tools should be available to many COMPOSITION components.
 Unfortunately, the previous mentioned information is acquired from various heterogeneous sources in the factory.
 In order to be understandable from all project's components they should be in a common format.
 A model can be used to capture and represent information from the factory in a common format available to all related components.

-The Digital Factory Model will be used as the aforementioned model.
+The Digital Factory Model are used as the aforementioned model.
 DFM will provide the digitalization of industrial aspects as a common model of information elements.
-The DFM will be used as the common format for information exchange between COMPOSITION components.
+The DFM schema is used as the common format for information exchange between the IIMS components.